 The increasing proliferation of managed services providers is likely to increase commoditisation in the SME cloud market.
 This will probably create a focus on price, with aggressive players trying to undercut other competitors.

 As ever, you get what you pay for.
-Low prices are a result of economy of scale and margins being trimmed to the bone.
-Over commitment and under resourcing means the service levels of those offering cheap prices are likely to suffer.
+Low prices are a result of the economy of scale and margins being trimmed to the bone.
+Over-commitment and under-resourcing mean the service levels of those offering cheap prices are likely to suffer.